Japan issues tsunami warnings after a series of very strong earthquakes on the Sea of Japan coast

 A tsunami of about 3 meters (about 10 feet) high was expected to hit Niigata and other prefectures on the western coast of Japan.
 Smaller tsunami waves were already confirmed to have reached the coastline, according to NHK.

+Japanese media reports showed a crowd of people, including a woman with a baby on her back, standing by huge cracks that had ripped through the pavement.

+The Meteorological Agency said in a nationally broadcast news conference that more major quakes could hit the area over the next week, especially in the next two or three days.

-Warnings of waves up to a meter (3 feet) high were also issued for parts of North Korea and Russia.
+Tsunami warnings were also issued for Japan's northernmost main island of Hokkaido and for parts of North Korea and Russia.
 Russian officials issued a tsunami alert for the island of Sakhalin, warning that areas across the island’s west coast could be affected by the waves.

 In nearby South Korea, the weather agency urged residents in some eastern coastal towns to watch for possible changes in sea levels.
 Tsunami waves that hit later later can be bigger than the initial ones.